hanatos/vkdt/src/tools/clut/readme.md

 ### usage

 ```
-mkssf <dng|dcp file>        dng or dcp file containing profile data
+vkdt-mkssf <dng|dcp file>        dng or dcp file containing profile data
            --picked <a> <d65>    work with images of the cc24 chart instead
 ```

 ### examples

 ```
-mkssf IMG_0001.dng
+vkdt-mkssf IMG_0001.dng
 ```

 will output `<camera model>.txt` the ssf, `<camera model>.html` the report, and